 Inspired Forward is an Amazon Affiliate partner, as well as an affiliate partner with other bloggers and affiliate programs.
 We may receive a commission from products purchased through affiliate links in this post.

+Are you safety conscious?
 If this sounds like a weird question, don’t worry: it is.
-Something I’ve learned over the last year and a half on my company’s safety committee is that for most people, safety is an afterthought.
+Something I’ve learned over the last almost three years on my company’s safety committee is that for most people, safety is an afterthought.

-But safety should be the first thing we think about for every situation we go into, whether or not it feels natural.
+But safety should be the first thing we think about for every situation we go into, even if it doesn't feel natural.

 Why Safety is Important

-Driving is extremely hazardous, but because we all do it every day, we’ve forgotten what it feels like to be a new driver and terrified that everyone will crash into you.
+Driving is extremely hazardous, but because most of us do it every day, we’ve forgotten what it feels like to be a new driver and terrified that everyone will crash into you.